 Technical and academic validation for our specific research findings and claims include two papers published under the auspices of IEEE Quantum Week, October 2020:

-With a third paper accepted for publication at IEEE ICCCS 2021:
+With a third paper published at IEEE ICCCS 2021:

 Among our recent awards and recognition are a designation as: